-You could spend hours dog-proofing your entire house, but one thing you might forget to check is your purse.
+You could spend hours dog-proofing your entire house, but one thing you might forget to check is your purse, backpack, or work bag.

 It’s always safer to hang your purse up where it’s out of your dog’s reach because something like sugarless gum, which is likely in your purse, can even cause liver failure.